 Riesenwald is the smallest portion of the archduchy and also the wildest.
 Inhabited by faerie folk and benign giants Riesenwald has no real form of local governance or settlements of any real size.
 It does however contain an abundance of wildlife and natural beauty and serves as the base of operations for the archdruid responsible for central Partum.
 It is governed (in the loosest of possible terms) by a silver dragon named Ella who has been given the title of Countess of Riesenwald.
 There are a number of griffins that nest in Riesenwald, as well as a gold dragon named Syren Mirabelle who has married the gold dragon who serves as a baron in Limbourg.
 For being such a small area there seems to be an awful lot going on just under the surface here.

 Limbourg is the duchy just north of Oublier and is governed from the partially ruined and rebuilding city of Käsestadt by Duke Belkin Mas’Grawr, a dark elf who was one of the first of his kind to accept sundered life among the surface folk.
 Many dark elves have begun to settle in Limbourg now, having been attracted to the area by the lush dark forests and lack of overbearing rulership from the Archduke.
 Limbourg is divided into two baronies, Cottage Meadow and Lighton.
 Cottage Meadow is the base of operations for a gold dragon, Baron Burkhart Klaproth, and Lighton has become a dark elven haven overseen by a priestly drider named Baron Chaverin.
 Drow elves have built a town here along the river border with Lotharingia that they call Sunders Hollow.
-Limbourg has a problem similar to that of Oublier in that it has two hostile neighbors: Condamner in the west and Lotharingia in the east.
+Limbourg has a problem similar to that of Oublier in that it has a hostile neighbor: Lotharingia in the east.
 It also has a dangerous denizen in the far northeast that calls himself Kardigazz Drak.
 There is a tenuous arrangement between Drak and the Archduke that allows the mysterious warlord to live in peace without being troubled by any outside interference.
 There are persistent rumors that in the dark and wild forests of Limbourg there also can be found the treacherous and profoundly deadly jabberwocky.
 This is the only one of its kind known to exist on mainland Partum and thus far has proven difficult to find and when it is found it is best to flee in panic with great haste.

 Chute de l’Ombre is a tangled forested mess of a place just west of the Duchy of Maelonbourg.
 Although a part of the Archduchy it is essentially autonomous in internal matters and continues to be governed by Marquis Devious Maximus.
 The native population is gnomish, centered in Castle Cambion where the marquis lives, the city of La Roche which boasts the most concentrated population of gnomes in Partum, and the bustling settlement of The Barrows which serves as a trade route to the Underdark.